 11 High Power Tips to Pass your PLAB 2 Exam

 Unfortunately I see many doctors struggle with PLAB 2 and it is often for a few easily rectified reasons.
 Having been a PLAB 2 examiner I have seen many areas where doctors fail to demonstrate their obvious talent because of the impact of nerves, scripted-approaches and rumours that have completely changed their natural ability to consult.

-Below are eleven important, but often less discussed tips for this exam – both for preparation, as well as for the day itself – things that we focus heavily on during our Immersion PLAB 2 Day Course as well as PLAB 2 audiobook courses.
+Below are eleven important, but often less discussed tips for this exam – both for preparation, as well as for the day itself – things that we focus heavily on during our Live PLAB 2 Role-play course, Online PLAB 2 course as well as PLAB 2 audiobook courses.

 For full details of what PLAB 2 exam entails, as well as how to prepare, click here.

 To register for our next free PLAB 2 webinar on 21st June 2022 click here: https://attendee.gotowebinar.com/register/6009369127178597390

 To watch back our last PLAB 2 webinar click here: https://youtu.be/7BtR3UBMoFQ

 Sign up to our next Live PLAB 2 course on 7th June 2022 here: https://aroramedicaleducation.co.uk/live-plab-2-course/